hecerinc/Notes-On/finanzas/chap14.md

 These benefits are paid out regardless of how well (or poorly) the retirement funds are invested.
 If investment performance falls short, the employer must make up the difference in order to fund the benefits agreed to in the plan.
 Thus, the employer bears the risk of funding the employee's retirement.

-This type of plan **allows an employee to calculate, before retirement, how much their monthly retirement income will be.** Often the number of years of service and amount of eranings are prime factors in the formula.
+This type of plan **allows an employee to calculate, before retirement, how much their monthly retirement income will be.** Often the number of years of service and amount of earnings are prime factors in the formula.

 E.g. workers might be paid 2.5% of their final three-year average annual salary for each year of service.
 Thus the _annual_ benefit to an employee whose final three-year average annual salary was $85,000 and who was with the company for 20 years would be $42,500.